Can you trust the Property Information Form?

 In September 2019 Cunningtons wrote a post (My Seller Lied To Me!) explaining the consequences of misrepresentation when selling property, particularly when it comes to the seller’s Property Information Form TA6.

 As buying a home is often the most expensive purchase most of us make, it’s important to get things right when you are buying a house.
-You may expect someone who’s selling a property to know a lot about their house when they put it on the market, and to tell the truth to anyone who’s thinking of buying it.
+Consumer protection is crucial in this process, as you may expect someone who’s selling a property to know a lot about their house when they put it on the market, and to tell the truth to anyone who’s thinking of buying it.

 To encourage a true and constructive exchange of this information, the Seller’s Property Information Form (otherwise known as the TA6) was introduced by the Law Society.
-The form covers quite extensively most of the issues that could be cause for concern with a property purchase.
+The form covers quite extensively most of the issues that could be cause for concern with a property purchase, ensuring that all material information is disclosed early in the selling process.
 But it is NOT a legally binding document, as it says in the small print at the end:

 “… in relation to the physical condition of the property, the replies should not be treated as a substitute for undertaking your own survey or making your own independent enquiries, which you are recommended to do.”